ashu-ismcse/ServerForDC/readme.md

 1. DCVoice
 	- This folder is Cordova Project which is deployed in an android 	  	device.
 2. Server
-	- This folder contains Server scripting and Files folder which have   	Speech recognition python script and other temporary files.
+	- This folder contains Server side scripting and Files folder which   	have Speech recognition python script and other temporary files.

 ### Technologies Used